risvelt/Text-Add-or-Remove/README.md

-program designed to edit .txt files by removing and adding text.
+## Program designed to edit .txt files by removing and adding text.
 It offers a streamlined approach for modifying text content within .txt files, enhancing efficiency in text editing tasks.

 # Python Installation Guide